Sesh Pow Day climbing chalk on the rock

 What climbing chalk actually is

 Climbing chalk is magnesium carbonate.
-Not the calcium carbonate of classroom blackboard chalk.
-Magnesium carbonate is a fine white powder that absorbs moisture and oil from your skin, which is the whole point: less sweat on your fingertips means more friction between skin and rock.
+Not the calcium carbonate they hand you at the blackboard in grade school.
+Magnesium carbonate is a fine white powder that pulls moisture and oil off your skin, and that's the whole job: less sweat on your fingertips means more friction between skin and rock.

-Gymnasts have used the same stuff for decades.
-The climbing version is the same compound, sometimes ground finer or left chunkier depending on the product.
-Everything else is format, grind, and what (if anything) got added to the bag.
+Gymnasts have been dusting up with the same stuff for decades.
+The climbing version is the exact same compound, just ground finer or left chunkier depending on the product.
+Everything past that is format, grind, and whatever (if anything) got dumped in the bag.

 The formats: loose, chunky, block, ball, liquid

-There is no single best format.
-There is the right format for your skin, your gym's rules, and how you like to chalk up.
+There's no single best format here.
+There's the format that fits your skin, your gym's rules, and how you like to chalk up.

 Format What it is Pros Cons Best for